Category Archives: egovernment

 Note: There was a theft in my room and the front desk was reluctant to act upon it in any way.
 We hear that police tend to say “It must be Kenyans” if thefts occur, and this had also happened to our colleague who had her house burgled by 4 armed men who took everything of value.
 Rwandans will claim Kigali is safer than Nairobi, but I leave that to your judgment.

-Communications: Our Safaricom connection worked but even though Airtel advertising has seen around Kigali the prepaid Airtel one did not, – & they say that it will be arriving soon.
+Communications: Our Safaricom connection worked but even though Airtel advertising has seen around Kigali the prepaid Airtel one did not, and they say that it will be arriving soon.

-The top two service operators here are MTN (see everywhere, discreetly) and Tigo.
+The top two service operators here are MTN (seen everywhere, discreetly) and Tigo.
 We also saw internet cafes and one assumes most businesses and hotels have broadband as that was widely advertised through RwandaTel.
 Is Rwanda working towards internet access (and thus provision of eGovernment services) for all?
-Yes, that I would agree with based on what I heard (though MTN money from the city to rural recipients, is not yet convenient for due to shortage of agents) and saw (our visa response rates)
+Yes, that I would agree with based on what I heard (though MTN money from the city to rural recipients, is not yet convenient due to a shortage of agents) and saw (our visa response rates).

 colleagues feel the Rwandans to be slow.
-There is tradeoff made there for waiters here are empathetic, courteous, and willing to help you choose and navigate the menu.
+There is a trade-off made there for waiters here are empathetic, courteous, and willing to help you choose and navigate the menu.

-Our hotel’s bar was packed with non resident diners (the front half is separated by a garden gate from the residential half) and had TV sets, a pool table and casual open air seating.
-On the other hand, with all its non smoking rules, and Rwanda is said to be stricter about smoking than Kenya.
+Our hotel’s bar was packed with non-resident diners (the front half is separated by a garden gate from the residential half) and had TV sets, a pool table and casual open-air seating.
+On the other hand, with all its non-smoking rules, Rwanda is said to be stricter about smoking than Kenya.
 However, this was not felt as a major constraint by our smoking colleague.

 work, passing the Ethnographic Museum) and influences the country’s patterns of behaviour.
 April is the national month of mourning and the country, effectively shuts down.